Medically reviewed on Oct 18, 2017

 - Scarring.
 Scarring might be visible after a brow lift.

 - Changes in skin sensation.
-A brow lift that involves an incision behind your hairline (coronal brow lift) can cause temporary or permanent numbness on top of the scalp.
+A brow lift can cause temporary or permanent numbness on the forehead or top of the scalp.

 - Asymmetry in the position of the brows.
 A brow lift can result in asymmetry, with one or both of the eyebrows appearing too high.
-However, asymmetry typically evens out during the healing process.
+However, asymmetry may even out during the healing process.
 Persistent brow shape or position problems can be treated through additional surgery.

 - Hair problems.
 A brow lift can cause an elevated hairline or hair loss at the incision site.
 If hair loss doesn't resolve on its own, it can be treated with scar excision or hair grafting.